FraunhoferIOSB/FROST-Python-Client/README.md

     print("my name is: {}".format(thing.name))
 ```

-In a case, where only the current chunk is supposed to be iterated, the `entities` list can be used.
+In a case where only the current chunk is supposed to be iterated, the `entities` list can be used.

 ```
 things_list = service.things().query().top(20).list()